austinw1995/magnific-llm-evals/README.md

     ]
 ```

-Finally, to run the tests in parallel, with the evaluation criterias (for eval models we only support openai for now), use the TestRunner class.
+Finally, to run the tests in parallel, with the evaluation criterias (for eval models we only support openai for now), use the TestRunner class. max_turns is the maximum number of turns the conversation can have until forced termination.

 ```
 runner = TestRunner(eval_model="gpt-4o-mini")
-results = await runner.run_tests(conversations)
+results = await runner.run_tests(conversations, max_turns=20)
 ```

 The results will be a dictionary with the test_id as the key and the test result as the value.